mzocchi/econometrics/Labs/Lab4_PScore.md

 TA: Mark Zocchi (mzocchi@brandeis.edu)

 #### Goal:
-Use propensity scores to make the treatment and comparison groups comparable
+Use propensity scores to make the treatment and comparison groups more comparable.

 #### Objectives:
 1. Select variables for the propensity score model